-This dynamic infill project, owned by The Bradmore Group, is located in a light industrial neighborhood undergoing a significant renaissance on the Westside of Los Angeles.
+4204 Glencoe, known as 42XX, is a dynamic infill project owned by The Bradmore Group, located in a light industrial neighborhood undergoing a significant renaissance on the Westside of Los Angeles.
 The goal of the development is to serve the neighborhood with creative office space, a cafe with parking provided at grade and in structures, and generous bicycle amenity space.

 This forward-thinking development is not solely self-referential; its boundaries are permeable to create community with the surrounding businesses.
 With much of the adjacent neighborhood already in transition, the landscape and open spaces connect to the newly converted creative office and live-work community.